Anupama16/PUI2017_as11566/HW5_as11566/README.md

 ## Assignment 3: investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP

 Followed Professor Bianco's skeleton notebook.
-Took help from Rachel Lim on plotting OLS and WLS functions
+Took help from Rachel Lim in plotting OLS and WLS functions